shazChaudhry/docker-devops/README.md

 NOTE:
 > The Jenkins/2 pipeline to achieve the above objectives have been tested in a [Vagrant CentOS/7 VM](https://app.vagrantup.com/centos/boxes/7) on a Windows 10 pro machine only

-> Vagrant CentOS/7 VM on my Windows machine was necessary as I was not able to install [Docker Desktop](https://hub.docker.com/editions/community/docker-ce-desktop-windows)

 ## Prerequisites
-1. Good and consistent internet connection
+1. See Prerequisites in the ./terraform directory
+1. Fork this repository in GitHub as your forked repo will need to be integrated with Jenkins.
+Otherwise, you will not be able to modify the pipeline as per you own needs
+1. The items below are only required if you are using a Windows 10 machine that does not have [Docker for Windows](https://docs.docker.com/docker-for-windows/install/) installed on it:
     1. Windows 10 pro machine to act as a dev environment from where to launch the automated infrastructure pipeline
     1. latest versions of [VirtualBox](https://www.virtualbox.org/wiki/Downloads), [Vagrant](https://www.vagrantup.com/) and [Git BASH](https://gitforwindows.org/) are installed on the dev machine
     1. Install vagrant-vbguest plugin: `vagrant plugin install vagrant-vbguest`
     1. Install vagrant-hostmanager plugin: `vagrant plugin install vagrant-hostmanager`
-1. See Prerequisites in the ./terraform directory
-1. Fork this repository in GitHub as your forked repo will need to be integrated with Jenkins.
-Otherwise, you will not be able to modify the pipeline as per you own needs

-## Create centos/7 VM
+## Create centos/7 VM on a Windows machine
 1. Start a Git Bash shell and create a suitable directory and then change to it:
     - mkdir -p  /tmp/github/docker-devops
     - cd /tmp/github/docker-devops